You’ve reached your limit of free articles for this month.

 University of Baltimore; Married, 2 children

-Angelos and his wife, Georgia, have two sons, John and Louis.
-Louis is an attorney at the family law firm.
-John was recently approved by the Major League Baseball owners as the ‘control person’ for the Baltimore Orioles, according to the Baltimore Sun.
-The approval means that John will succeed his father as the franchise’s top executive, signaling an official transition from the Orioles’ longstanding leadership.
-Angelos began to cede control of the Orioles to his sons starting in 2017 due to his poor health.
-In February of this year it was announced that the Orioles have agreed to extend their lease with the Maryland Stadium Authority and to remain at Camden Yards through 2021.
-According to the Baltimore Sun, this commitment was characterized by both parties as a “placeholder” while they continued to negotiate a deal to keep the team at the stadium (and in Baltimore) for the long term.
-“The Baltimore Orioles have stated publicly that they remain committed to Baltimore and to Maryland,” said Thomas Kelso, chairman of the stadium authority, which is the landlord for the Orioles and Ravens on behalf of the state.
+Angelos and his wife, Georgia, have two sons: Louis, an attorney at the family law firm, and John, who has taken up the baton from his father as CEO of the Baltimore Orioles.
+Despite some recurring rumors of a move, “the Baltimore Orioles have stated publicly that they remain committed to Baltimore and to Maryland,” according to Thomas Kelso, chairman of the stadium authority, which is the landlord for the Orioles and Ravens on behalf of the state.
 John Angelos and other club executives have sought to assure Baltimore fans that the franchise is stable and intends to remain in the city.
 In 2019, John Angelos told a crowd of Baltimore business leaders that the team would stay in Baltimore “as long as Fort McHenry is standing watch over the Inner Harbor.”
+This promise has been renewed frequently as the team is said to be working on the current deal with the Maryland Stadium Authority, which currently sees them housed in Maryland until 2023.

 Angelos has been active in charitable programs in the city and state.
 He enjoys horse racing and owns thoroughbred horses.
 He has given $10 million to his alma mater, the University of Baltimore; in return, the new law school building bears the name of his parents: The John and Frances Angelos Law Center, which opened in April 2013.
 That same year, he donated $2.5 million to the MedStar Franklin Square Medical Center in Baltimore to open a lung disease center.